wansenai/eairp-docker/README.md

 ### Using docker-compose

-Another solution is to use the Docker Compose files we provide, You must download 5 files from [eairp-docker](https://github.com/wansenai/eairp-docker) repository, they are:
+Another solution is to use the Docker Compose files we provide.

+First you need to download the [eairp source code](https://github.com/wansenai/eairp/releases) to your local machine, then you must download 5 files from [eairp-docker](https://github.com/wansenai/eairp-docker) repository, they are:

 -	`.env`
 -	`Dockerfile`